JosiahCastillo/Azure-SIEM-Map/README.md

 To deploy a honeypot, we will need to deploy a virtual machine (VM) in an Azure Resource Group and take the first step toward making it accessible from all over the internet.
 We will accomplish this by adding custom rules to our network security group (NSG), which will allow all network traffic to pass through the NSG to the VM.

 ### Creating a Log Analytics Workspace
 The Log Analytics Workspace allows us to query logs from any VMs we connect to it, and have them presented to us in an organized form on the Azure platform.
-Later, we can use this workspace to feed logs into our Security Information and Event Management (SIEM) system.
+Later, we can use this workspace to feed logs into our Security Information and Event Management (SIEM) system through the construction and querying of custom tables.

 ### Enabling Log Retrieval
 In order for us to retrieve logs from out honeypot VM, we will need to enable this event collection feature through Microsoft Defender.
 This will require us to activate Microsoft Defender on our Azure subscription and enable the Server plan.
 This will give us the option to enable us to store all Windows security event data from our honeypot in our Log Analytics Workspace.